Passion Projects

 My Personal Mindfulness Exercise

 In the Spring of 2021 I built a tool to help me approach my goals and aspirations with more awareness.
-After some conversations with great friends who are driven, motivated, and successful, I realized what set them apart was their ability to critically analyze what they actually wanted to do, and to identify the steps that were necessary for them to achieve their goals.
-Based on their conversations I built out this template for an exercise that I try to do twice a year as a way to touch base and chart out a path to help me be more aware and productive in my daily life.
+After some conversations with great friends who I thought to be driven, motivated, and successful, I realized what set them apart was their ability to critically analyze what they actually wanted to do, and to identify the steps that were necessary for them to achieve their goals.
+Based on these conversations I built out this template for an exercise that I try to do once or twice a year as a way to touch base and chart out a path to help me be more aware and productive in my daily life.

 Korean American Student Internships

 In the Spring of 2019 I found myself bored at home over a longer-than-usual winter break.
 I was getting ready to study abroad at Yonsei University in Seoul, South Korea and the program didn't start until March.
 With a lot of time on my hands, I began looking for internships for the summer and realized that their had to be a better way.
 Poking through website after website I decided to compile my search and share my results with other Korean American students.
 The database is a little old now, but most of the internships are still relevant and the organizations offer great resources.
-Iterations of this project have made it into both YAPAL and KAPS!
+Iterations of this project have made it into both YAPAL and KAPS, with the latter organization ultimately morphing into the N-KSA.

 First attempt at "spoken word"